 Kaya Subiaco is an Aboriginal culture activity program inviting the Subiaco community to learn about and celebrate the culture, history and traditions of Nyungah people.

 A series of events, programs and activities are held across the city between April and June each year in the lead-up to NAIDOC Week.
-The 2017 program will include culture workshops and painting projects with artists and local high school students and activities for the community including a special storytime session at Subiaco Library.
+The 2017 program will include culture workshops and painting projects with artists and local high school students and activities for the community including a special storytime session and a special Monday night event talking about the stolen generation at Subiaco Library.
 Check out the events calendar for all Kaya Subiaco events.

 NAIDOC Week flag raising ceremony